SleepyKumiho/100DayChallenge/README.md

 Day 58: Started initial data exploration, reviewing the different factors. <br>
 Day 59: Took advantage of the parse_dates parameter to allow pandas to recognize dates as datetimes. <br>
 Day 60: Reorganized data by datetime and created a copy of the data to safely experiment with in the future. <br>
+Day 61: Split the saledata feature into more specific elements in the hope of enriching the data on when the sale happened during the year. <br>